- Susceptible trees

 - Reporting sightings

 Phytophthora austrocedri (P. austrocedri) is a fungus-like pathogen which poses a threat to juniper trees in Britain.
 Juniper (Juniperus communis) is an important native species, and a significant proportion of the small area of juniper woodland in Britain is protected.
 P. austrocedri was first reported in the UK in 2011, and infected trees have since been found at sites across Scotland and the north of England.
 The pathogen primarily attacks juniper roots, killing phloem and forming lesions which extend up into the lower stem.
 Eventually the tree will be killed by girdling of the main stem.
 P. austrocedri is a notifiable pathogen and all suspected cases should be reported to the plant health authorities.

-P. austrocedri is a species of phytophthora that was only recently ‘described’ (in 2007), although it is thought to have been present in Argentina for at least 50 years.
+P. austrocedri is a species of phytophthora which was only recently ‘described’ (in 2007), although it is thought to have been present in Argentina for at least 50 years.
 The name ‘austrocedri’ originates from Austrocedrus, the genus of conifer trees first recorded as a host (i.e. a plant capable of being infected) of this pathogen in Argentina.
 Forest Research had been researching for some time the dieback in juniper trees in Natural England’s Upper Teesdale National Nature Reserve (NNR) and at the Glen Artney SSSI in Perthshire.
 These studies revealed the presence of P. austrocedri, which causes dieback and eventual plant death.